-Walter Sinnott-Armstrong and Robert Fogelin, Understanding Arguments: An Introduction to Informal Logic, 9th Edition (Cengage Learning, 2015).
+Walter Sinnott-Armstrong and Robert Fogelin, Understanding Arguments: An Introduction to Informal Logic, 9th Edition, Concise (Cengage Learning, 2015).

-- This is our primary textbook for the course. - You must have the 9th edition of this book.
+- [Amazon] [Campus Store] - You must have the 9th edition of this book.

-Turning Technologies Response Card NXT ("clickers").
+Turning Technologies Response Card NXT ("clicker").

-• Students must register their clicker for this course online before using it in class.
+• Available for purchase at the Campus Store.
+Students must register their clicker for this course online before using it in class.
 Follow the registration instructions on our CANVAS site.